Stephen Colbert defined a new word – Truthiness.

 Colbert states that, “I am no fan of dictionaries or reference books, constantly telling us what is or isn’t true”.

-This is very similar to the ideas that Galileo Galilei wrote in a letter to the Grand Duchess Christina 400 hears ago.
+This is very similar to the ideas that Galileo Galilei wrote in a letter to the Grand Duchess Christina of Tuscany 400 years ago.

 |Criteria||Analytical Evaluation||Fluent Evaluation|

 |Search databases, look for supporting statistics, or poll a group or audience.||Does it feel familiar?|

 Is there much supporting evidence?

 |Look for corroborating evidence in peer-reviewed scientifc articles or news reports, or use one’s own memory.||Is the evidence easy to generate or recall?|

 Is it compatible with what I believe?